 Since it was a special evening we couldn't resist also trying the strawberry shortcake.
 That photo on the menu was too appetizing to ignore.
 This dessert is made with a warm buttery pound cake, homemade vanilla ice cream, fresh strawberries and whipped cream made fresh before it's brought to the table.
 Does it get any better than this?
 Not really.
 I don't even know how to describe this other than to say it was damn delicious.
 Eating at Connor's anytime soon?
 Order this!

 If you're in search of a family-friendly dinner appropriate for a night with the kiddos but don't want to sacrifice a higher end special occasion feel, Connor's might be a good option for you.
+If you want more seafood restaurants, then check out the best crab restaurant in San Francisco!

 Question for you - leave me a comment!
 Have you ever eaten at a Connor's Steak & Seafood location?
 What did you think?